Exceptional-Khoi/tp/docs/UserGuide.md

 # User Guide

 ## Introduction
-### FitChaser User Guide
+### FitChasers User Guide
-FitChaser is a desktop app for managing your fitness journey, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FitChaser can help you track workouts, monitor weight progress, and achieve your fitness goals faster than traditional GUI apps.
+FitChasers is a desktop app for managing your fitness journey, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ss can help you track workouts, monitor weight progress, and achieve your fitness goals faster than traditional GUI apps.

 ### Interface Display (Console Width)

-FitChaser’s chat-style interface is optimized for clear and readable text bubbles within the console window.
+FitChasers' chat-style interface is optimized for clear and readable text bubbles within the console window.
 The system assumes a console width of approximately 150 characters, meaning each line of text can display up to 150 visible characters before wrapping automatically.

 - This width defines how much text can appear in one line within chat bubbles.